 Diana Tran

-In university, she continued to develop her leadership skills as an intern with multiple organizations and as an officer in student organizations including the Student Admissions Relations Team, Barrett Honors College Leadership and Service Team, University Hearing Board, Center for Study of Race & Democracy, and Delta Chi Lambda, an Asian-interest sorority.
+In university, she continued to develop her leadership skills as an intern with multiple organizations and as an officer in student organizations including the Student Admissions Relations Team, Barrett Honors College Leadership and Service Team, University Hearing Board, Center for Study of Race & Democracy, Center for Asian Research, and Delta Chi Lambda, an Asian-interest sorority.
 As President of Delta Chi Lambda, Diana designed a holistic membership development program that balanced the goals of the sorority and the aspirations of each member.
 Outside of the organization’s regular activities, Diana was able to develop a multi-year mentoring program for local high students to foster pathways to university for AAPI youth.
 Through her initiatives, Delta Chi Lambda was recognized as Chapter of the Year of the Multicultural Greek Council and Diana was recognized by the sorority’s national board as Sister of the Year.

 Email Newsletters with VerticalResponse